Are you facing marriage or general life problems that make no sense?

-Dear early wed wife, trying to figure out your place in marriage.
+Dear newlywed wife, trying to figure out your place in marriage.

 You got a promise and a ring, but marriage has turned out to be no palace.
-Other unions are breaking up left right and center, and you are afraid yours is next.
+Marriage unions are breaking up left right and center, and you are afraid yours is next.